 Replication: Original’s analyses

-As preliminary analyses, we calculated correlations between all four trait emotions.
+As preliminary analyses, we examined the correlations between all four trait emotions and all dependent variables, supplemented with Spearman’s Rho as an alternative analysis in case the statistical assumptions are violated.

-For risk preference, we performed multiple regression analysis as in the original’s Study 1.
-We first regressed the risk preference score on the dispositional emotions.
-Second, we regressed the difference between two frames on the dispositional emotions.
-Third, we performed multiple regression within each frame.
+For risk preference, we performed multiple regression analysis as in the original’s Study 1 examining the associations between dispositional emotions and risk preferences.
+We reported the regression for the gain frame, the loss frame, and then the difference between two frames (1/2 x [loss frame - gain frame].

-For risk optimism, we performed multiple regression analysis as Study 2 in the original study.
-We calculated the correlation between the optimism estimates of positive and negative events (reversed).
-Second, we regressed optimism estimates on emotion dispositions.
-If there is support for a correlation between emotion dispositions and optimism, we test whether there’s a bias for different valenced events by regressing the optimism estimates on emotion dispositions separately for positive events and negative events (reversed).
+For risk optimism, we performed multiple regression analysis as in the original’s Study 2 examining the associations between dispositional emotions and optimism estimates.
+We reported the regression for the positive events, the negative events (reversed), and then combined for positive events and negative events (reversed).

 Replication: Additional analyses

-As the replication of Study 3 of the target article, we performed multiple regression instead of ANOVA.
-We regressed the optimism estimates on the emotion dispositions separately for ambiguous and unambiguous events.
+As the replication of Study 3 of the target article, and to supplement the correlations, we also performed multiple regression examining associations between emotion dispositions and optimism for both ambiguous events, unambiguous events, and all events combined.
+We summarized the regression coefficients Tables 10 and 11.
+The ambiguity of events was based on the categorization in the target article, summarized in Table 12.

 Extensions

 As our extension was adding hope as a dispositional emotion, our data analysis for hope would be the same as it for the other three emotions, as stated in the previous section.
+For each regression analysis, we conducted it both for three emotional predictors and four emotional predictors, namely without and with trait hope.

 Outliers and exclusions

-Our generalized exclusion criteria are detailed in the “exclusion criteria” subsection of supplementary materials.
+Our generalized exclusion criteria is detailed in the “exclusion criteria” subsection of supplementary materials.
 In addition, we added a question checking participants’ familiarity with the framing effect question, and we excluded those indicating previous experience from analyses on that question.
+If the exclusions are larger than 20% (140 of 700) and we fail to find support for the core hypotheses, we will embark on an additional data collection to meet the planned sample size based on the observed exclusion rate and analyze and report the data together.

 Given that the survey is fairly long and somewhat repetitive, and given the target sample, we included five attention checks throughout the survey in the form of “Check: Please answer X”.
 We plan to focus our main report on the full sample, yet if we fail to find support for the core hypotheses, we will rerun the same analyses with exclusions.
-Even attentive participants may occasionally answer some attention checks wrong, and we therefore will exclude participants who answered three or more of the five attention checks incorrectly.
+Even attentive participants may occasionally answer one or two attention checks wrong, while three or more wrong answers probably indicate a pattern of random responding.
+Therefore, we will exclude participants who answered three or more of the five attention checks incorrectly.
 In such a case we will report the findings with both the full sample and the exclusions sample.

 Replication and extension

-Descriptive statistics of all measures are presented in Table 7.
-Statistical tests of the hypotheses are summarized in Tables 8 and 9.
+Descriptive statistics and correlation tests of all measures are presented in Table 9.
+Statistical tests of the hypotheses are summarized in Table 10 and 11.

-Table 7

-Descriptive statistics for all conditions